indralukmana/turbin3_Q3_indralukmana_capstone/docs/prd.md

    clearly defined and reproducible.
 10. **NFR10:** The Anchor programs MUST be deployed to the Solana Devnet for the POC MVP.
-11. **NFR11:** Program testing SHALL be conducted exclusively using `litesvm` for accurate simulation of time-based logic and program interactions.
-Local development and testing will rely on `litesvm`.
+11. **NFR11:** Program testing SHALL be conducted using Anchor's built-in testing framework for core functionality validation.
+Due to limitations in time manipulation within this framework, comprehensive testing of time-based logic (e.g., precise check-in windows) will be deferred to a future phase.
+    Local development and testing will rely on this framework.
-12. **NFR12:** Final end-to-end validation SHALL be performed using `litesvm` for detailed testing and on Devnet for a real network environment.
+12. **NFR12:** Final end-to-end validation SHALL be performed using Anchor's built-in testing framework for detailed testing and on Devnet for a real network environment.

 ## Section 3: User Interface Design Goals